joshua-t-liu/image-gallery/README.md

 # image-gallery

 ### Goal
-This project reproduces Trulia's image gallery feature on their product page from scratch.
-The project uses Express for the backend and React for the frontend.
+This project creates an image gallery microservice for a real estate web application.
+The project uses Express and MongoDB for the backend and React for the frontend.

-### Background
-[Trulia](https://www.trulia.com/) is a real estate website that advertises homes for sale.
-Their product page has an image carousel that lets user scroll through images of the home for sale.

 ### Technologies
-  - express
+  - Express
-  - mongoDB
+  - MongoDB
-  - mongoose
+  - React
-  - faker
+  - Styled Components

 ### Reproduction Steps
+Assumes MongoDB is installed and running in the local environment.

 1. Install repo dependencies.
     $ npm install